-4.1 Lag Correlator
+6.1 Lag Correlator

 The lag correlator design is based on the specification of 1024 lags (channels) for a total IF bandwidth of 2 GHz without polarization cross products.
 By halving the input bandwidth the number of lags is doubled, and a table of bandwidths, numbers of lags, and spectral resolution for various configurations of this system is given in Appendix I. The design that is described in Appendix I has a total bandwidth of 8 GHz, made up of inputs from four 2-GHz wide bands.
-At maximum bandwidth the number of lags for each of these four bands is 256, and the corresponding spectral resolution is 31.25 MHz.
-This is excellently suited for continuum observations for which one wants the widest possible bandwidth of 2 GHz can be handled as four 500-MHz wide bands for each of which 4096 lags are provided, resulting in a spectral resolution of 30 kHz.
-This exceeds the original correlator specification for 2 GHz bandwidth by a factor of 64 in spectral resolution.
+At maximum bandwidth the number of lags for each of these four bands is 256, and the corresponding spectral resolution is 7.8125 MHz.
+This is excellently suited for continuum observations for which one wants the widest possible bandwidth and the ability to omit parts of the spectrum where strong lines occur.
+A total input bandwidth of 2 GHz can be handled as four 500-MHz wide bands, each of which has 1024 lags, providing a total of 4096 lags and a resulting spectral resolution of 488 kHz.
+This exceeds the original correlator specification for 2 GHz bandwidth by a factor of 4 in resolution.
 It is therefore suggested that the number of lags in the individual correlators could be halved and the total bandwidth capability increased to 16 GHz.

-This figure has therefore been used in considering the IF and signal transmission requirements for the system, as discussed in section 1.1.
+This figure has therefore been used in considering the IF and signal transmission requirements for the system, as discussed in section 2.1.

 The proposed lag correlator would use digital samplers with 4 GHz sample rate, four being required for the 8 GHz bandwidth design (or eight for the 16 GHz design).
-The outputs of the digital samplers would be multiplexed into 32 signals with 125 MHz clock rate, which would be the speed of the correlator chip.
+The outputs of the digital samplers would be demultiplexed into 32 signals with 125 MHz clock rate, which would be the speed of the correlator chip.
 Each of these 32 signals would contain 2 bits per sample, either 3- or 4-level, depending mainly upon the design of the digital sampler.
 The sample streams would then go to RAMs capable of supplying a range of delays up to 32 μs.
-From the RAMS the data would be transferred to the correlator chips in appropriate sequences.
+From the RAMs the data would be transferred to the correlator chips in appropriate sequences.
 The correlator chip would be a 4x4 matrix of basic correlator circuits that run at 125 Mb/s, each providing up to 256 lags.
-It would also contain some long term (up to 1 ms) memory for integration of the outputs.
-For the 8 GHz design the number of correlator chips required is 12,800 which could be mounted on 200-400 boards.
+It would also contain some short term (up to 1 ms) memory for integration of the outputs.
+For the 8 GHz design the number of correlator chips required is 12,800 and these could be mounted on about 200 to 400 boards.
 The interconnections to bring the 125 Mb/s signals into these boards involve a very large number of cables (see section VIII of Appendix I), and must be considered one of the limiting factors of the overall correlator size.
 It is estimated that the level of integration of the correlator chip is about twice that of the chip designed by J. Canaris that is currently being used for the construction of the correlator for the Green Bank Telescope.
 The price of this GBT chip is roughly estimated to be \$200 each.